|HPS 0410||Einstein for Everyone|

 The value of the critical density is extremely small: 10-29grams per cubic centimeter of space.
 That is 0.00000000000000000000000000001 grams per cubic centimeter.
 That is very little indeed!
 It corresponds to roughly 5 hydrogen atoms only in a cubic meter of space.
 That sort of vacuum is extremely hard to achieve with laboratory equipment on earth.

-one fifth of a teaspoon of water, which is
+fifth of a teaspoon of water, which is roughly 20 drops.

-20 drops and spread them over the volume of the Astrodome?
-Not even
+and spread them over the volume of the Astrodome?
+Not even close.

-close.
 Think bigger.
-What about 20 drops spread over the volume of
+What about 20 drops spread over the volume of earth?

 big.
 Those 20 drops of water need to spread over one hundred earth